liam-duke/volsuite/README.md

 plot date high low --title="AAPL High-Low Prices 1y" --ylabel="Price (USD)"
 ```

-Where date is my index (x-axis) and everything after is taken as a column to graph or a flag (recognized by a '=' in the argument).
+Where 'date' is my index and everything after is taken as a column to graph or a flag (indicated by the use of '-' or '--').
 Now that I have my graph, I want to export the data for later use.
 I do so with the following command:

 ```
 export
 ```

-Because no filename was provided, VolSuite automatically generated one for me, 'AAPL_history_1mo.csv'.
+Because no filename was provided, VolSuite will automatically generate one for me, 'AAPL_history_1mo.csv'.
 If I wanted to import the same dataframe in a later session, I could use the import command as follows:

 ```
 import exports/AAPL_history_1mo.csv
 ```

-Whenever a dataframe is loaded, via a command or import, it will be saved to the cache and referenced for any following commands until a new dataframe is loaded. 'import' will always search for the specified path in the same directory as the executable.
+Whenever a dataframe is loaded, via a command or import, it will be saved to the cache and referenced for any following commands until a new dataframe is loaded either via import or yFinance. 'import' will always search for the specified path in the same directory as the executable.

 ### Option chains:

-To view the current call option chain expiring 2025-07-18 for $AAPL, I can type:
+To view the current call option chain for $AAPL with expiry 2025-07-18, I can type:

 ```
 oc 2025-07-18 calls
 ```

-If I want to view puts, I would replace 'calls' with 'puts'.
+To view puts, I would replace 'calls' with 'puts'.

 ### Volatility modeling: